ar1 1

 End Sub

-This macro will select the range from the active cell up to the first used cell in the column.
+This macro executes the upward selection, effectively selecting the range from the active cell up to the first used cell in the column, assuming there are no blank cells interrupting the data block above the active cell.

 Method 3: Select Range to Right from Active Cell